 On the farm, the cooperative cultivates grains, oil and legumes, and garden plants in the open air and in the greenhouse (which has been running through its first year).
-Currently we have been planting and weeding many of our seedlings like potatoes, pumpkins, tomatoes, cucumber, salad greens, radishes, roots, onions, garlic, beans and corn.
+This summer we have been harvesting produce like potatoes, pumpkins, tomatoes, cucumber, salad greens, radishes, roots, onions, beans and corn.

 In the cooperative’s forest garden, there are fruit, berries and other perennial garden plants grown according to permaculture principles, and this summer we enjoyed bountiful amount of pears, plums and even apricots!
-Also vineyard terraces have been commenced on the farm!
+Also vineyard terraces were commenced this summer on the farm!
 Needless to say the sweet fruits of all this labour are not for today nor tomorrow, but to be reaped in the years that come.

-Also a nearby second farm, Kaukon tila, is a part of Oma Maa cooperative, from which also this year for instance our strawberries and black currant berries, peas, beans, fava beans, salad and swedes grew whilst we have planted also a part of our potatoes there.
+Also a nearby second farm, Kaukon tila, is a part of Oma Maa cooperative, where this year our strawberries and black currant berries, peas, beans, fava beans, salad and swedes grew whilst we have planted also a part of our potatoes there.
 Also further cooperation takes part with local surrounding farmers regarding our grains, which in terms avoids them having to sell out to large intermediaries.